 What every event organizer should know

 In the world of event planning and event management, success can be hard to predict.
-The constant challenge of reaching deadlines and solving problems that occur makes you think on your feet, makes the process exciting and gets your adrenalin flowing.
+The constant challenge of reaching deadlines and solving problems that occur makes you think on your feet, makes the process exciting and gets your adrenaline flowing.

 Having started an event management business in 2011, we see some mistakes we made as the best lessons we got.
 They changed our approach.
 Here are 6 things all event planner should know:

 1. Event management takes more time than you think